GerritCodeReview/modules_cache-chroniclemap/config.md

   Gerrit will fail to start: the relevant error message will be written to `error_log`.

+* `percentageFreeSpaceEvictionThreshold`: The percentage of free space in the last available expansion of chronicle-map beyond which entries will start being evicted in LRU order.
+Default: *90*

 Chronicle-map implementation however might require some additional configuration

 ## Configuration parameters